Eugene Coon

 Eugene L. Coon (November 15, 1928 – October 15, 1998) was a long-time Sheriff of Allegheny County, Pennsylvania (serving Pittsburgh and its immediate suburbs) and an influential figure in the local Democratic Party.
-He was served in the U.S. Army in 1947–1948 and in 1950 for the Korean War until 1952.
+He served in the U.S. Army in 1947–1948 and in 1950 for the Korean War until 1952.

 Early life

 Coon graduated from Perry High School in Pittsburgh, Pennsylvania, in 1947.
 He attended University of Pittsburgh, studying prelaw.

 Army service

 Coon served in the U.S. Army in 1947–1948, then re-enlisted in 1950 for the Korean War, where he was a combat infantryman in the 1st Cavalry Division, serving until 1952.

 Law enforcement career

 Coon began his career as an officer for the Pittsburgh Police in 1952, and rose through the ranks to assistant superintendent.
 Coon was elected Sheriff in 1969, succeeding the retiring William Davis.
 He was once called "America's Toughest Cop" by a men's magazine.
 While he was head of the Pittsburgh homicide squad, the unit solved 57 homicides in a row.
 He resigned from the Pittsburgh Police in 1969 to run as a Democrat for Sheriff of Allegheny County, Pennsylvania, a position he would hold through seven subsequent elections, ending his career in 1997.
 He became chair of the Allegheny County Democratic party in the early 1970s.
 He also ran unsuccessfully for Allegheny County Commissioner and Pittsburgh Mayor.

 Coon gained national recognition on January 3, 1983 when he refused to place homes of unemployed steel workers up for public sale following foreclosure proceedings.

 He was named to the Pennsylvania Police Hall of Fame on January 27, 1990 and served as a bagpiper in many a St. Patrick's Day parade.
 He died in his South Side home on Oct.
 21, 1998, at age 68.